Active-Animals/Website/docs/ontology/index.md

   <a href="https://github.com/obo-behavior/behavior-ontology/issues/126#issuecomment-1397651952">Chris Mungall</a>
 </p>

-From this point, a year-long attempt was made to ressurect the NBO, trying to tackle its multiple methodological and content shortcomings.
-Sadly, no significant progress was made to achieve consensus in the scientific community for its revamp, although a handful of edits were made, and new structural models described, to illustrate possible ways forward.
-Efforts ceased in February 2024 (see [Issue 127](https://github.com/obo-behavior/behavior-ontology/issues/127#issuecomment-1925736023)).
-By 25th November 2025, nothing more had been done either to edit or end it.

 The AAO takes in a large scope, but with a more focused use case, not dependant on funding, and able to move forward without so many restrictions.
 It will undoubtedly have its gaps and failings.
 But unless it is replaced by something more water tight, it should provide at least a raft for those of us otherwise left to flounder.

 By taking a public domain approach, we hope it will also provide leads to promising new avenues of ethological research.
 We hope this can then lead to highly collaborative forms of Citizan Science.